November 20, 2020

 The Jewish community has defined itself since the time of Abraham and Sarah as an “extended family”.
 It is rare for two Jews, no matter from where they arrived, to meet for the first time and not play the ancient game of Jewish Geography.
 “Oh, you’re from New York City, do you know…?”
 Never mind that there are over 8 million people residing in NYC.
 Or maybe it’s a game of South African Jewish Geography?
 “Oh, you’re from Johannesburg, I once met someone from Cape Town, do you know…?”
 And just in case you weren’t aware, there are over 59 million people in South Africa!!

 But the point is not the outcome of the Jewish Geography, it’s the playing it.
-The very fact that two unknown individuals possess the instant capacity to connect and engage in the game is the sign of the hidden bonds and extended relationship that we possess with one another.
+The very fact that two unknown individuals possess the instant capacity to connect and engage in the game is a sign of the hidden bonds and extended relationships that we possess with one another.

 The Jewish Federation’s purpose and mission is to strengthen these bonds.
 It is to reinforce these ties and to build on the innate foundation of our relationships with one another.
 Yes, it is true that we might possess differing ideologies, we may find ourselves on conflicting sides of the political spectrum, we may even have passionate feelings toward policies and practices that make us feel like we are worlds apart.
 And yet, how is this different than any of the sibling stories of the bible?